 A Simpler Way to Take a Home Office Space Deduction

 The IRS allows home-based businesses with small offices to use a simplified calculation for taking the deduction.
 To take this deduction:

 - First, you must qualify for the home office space deduction, meeting the criteria of "principal place of business" and "regular and exclusive use" as described above.

 - Second, your home office space must be 300 square feet or less.

 After you have determined that you qualify and you have calculated your space, you must include information on your business tax return.
-How and where you enter this information depends on your business type and whether you are a business owner or an employee.
+How and where you enter this information depends on your business type and your ownership percentage.